mlee241/ST558Project1/README.md

 }
 ```

-In this example, we set `id` to 2 and plug id into the `get_team_stats`
+In this example, we set `id` to 2 and plug `id` into the
-function and assign it to team.stats.
-This should be to return data for
+`get_team_stats` function and assign it to `team.stats`.
+This should be
-a single team.
-However, in the code example, I did not specify an id
+to return data for a single team.
+However, in the code example, I did
-meaning that team.stats will get overwritten and will return data from
+not specify an id meaning that `team.stat`s will get overwritten and
-all the teams instead.
+will return data from all the teams instead.

 ``` r
 id=2